Yolean/kubernetes-kafka/README.md

 ## Set up Zookeeper

-The Kafka book (Definitive Guide, O'Reilly 2016) recommends that Kafka has its own Zookeeper cluster with at least 5 instances.
+The [Kafka book](https://www.confluent.io/resources/kafka-definitive-guide-preview-edition/) recommends that Kafka has its own Zookeeper cluster with at least 5 instances.
-We use the zookeeper build that comes with the Kafka distribution, and tweak the startup command to support StatefulSet.

 ```
 kubectl create -f ./zookeeper/
 ```

+To support automatic migration in the face of availability zone unavailability :wink: we mix persistent and ephemeral storage.

 ## Start Kafka

-Assuming you have your PVCs `Bound`, or enabled automatic provisioning (see above), go ahead and:

 ```
 kubectl create -f ./